tomohiroliu22/3D-Images-Denoising-with-Unpaired-Reference/README.md

-# 3D Images Denoising with Unpaired Reference
+# 3D Images Denoising with Unpaired Reference Image
 This project descibes the codes for 3D C-scan data corss-sectional profile denosing model training program.

 The each cross-sectional images are denoised in the following step